Carreau/phd-dissertation/parts/roleofactin.rst

 ================
 ..
 3

-The actin cortex is a thin layer — of between 200 to 500 nm —that can be found just underneath the plasma membrane of a cell.
+The actin cortex is a thin layer of between 200 to 500 nm that can be found just underneath the plasma membrane of a cell.
 The properties of the actin cortex makes it a key component to diverse processes.
 Its capacity to resit to, and transmit forces is indispensable for locomotion of many cell by